tusharsaxena01/Awesome-Websites/README.md

 - [Gusto](https://gusto.com/) - The modern HR platform to manage your business
 - [ILovePDF](https://ilovepdf.com/) - Perform all operations with PDF files online
 - [InVideo](https://invideo.io/) - Create stunning Videos, Easily
+- [Infogram](https://infogram.com/) - A user friendly solution to create informative images for projects and content
 - [LastPass](https://lastpass.com/) - Password Manager from Anywhere
 - [Looka](https://looka.com/) - AI based tool to create logo and build your brand
+- [Loom](https://loom.com/) - Record quick videos of your screen and cam.
 - [Lumen5](https://lumen5.com/) - Easily make videos for content marketing, thought leadership, and brand awareness in a snap
 - [MixKit](https://mixkit.co/) - Free assets for video projects
 - [NameChk](https://www.namechk.com/) - Check for availability of any username across the web